Canmind-Phiry/vix-regime-based-allocation/README.md

 The dataset was used for educational and research purposes as part of the stochastic modelling project.

-For reproducibility, the notebook is structured around a local `DATA.csv` input file rather than distributing the downloaded dataset with the repository.
+For reproducibility, the notebook can use a local `DATA.csv` file when available.
+Otherwise, it retrieves the required market data from Yahoo Finance at runtime.

 ## Tools

-Python · pandas · NumPy · matplotlib · scikit-learn · hmmlearn · Jupyter
+Python · pandas · NumPy · matplotlib · scikit-learn · hmmlearn · yfinance · Jupyter

 ## Disclaimer